TimSturges713/FileCompressionZipAlgo/README.md

 # TimFileZipper (V1)
 A personal implementation of file compression algorithms (LZ77, Huffmann) using original handwritten code.
 Practicing understanding algorithms and their concepts, and putting that knowledge into a coding implementation.

-Uses a .tim file for no specific reason, just thought it was funny to have my own format.
+Uses a .tim file for no specific reason, just an ambiguous, amusing file type.

 Can decompress and compress .txt and .tim files.